 More than the food and the cool weather, I enjoy taking time out as a family to reflect on the many blessings in our lives.
 So I try to include activities that we can do during Thanksgiving that are fun and encourage us to express our gratitude.

 Here are three activities that anyone can do with family and friends that encourage thankfulness while having some fun.

 Item needed: 1 dice

 With this game, each number represents something you are grateful for.
 This is a good game to reinforce counting with smaller children and to encourage them to identify ways they can be thankful.
 To play, each person will take a turn rolling a dice.
 Each number represents something different you are grateful for.
-Use the printable here for the categories, or modify them to make up your own for your family.
+Use the suggestions below for the categories, or modify them to make up your own for your family.

 1—A person I am thankful for and why